 Combination sleeping is less likely to create one or more particular stress point on the body.
 So, the chance of different kinds of aches is way less.
 But finding the best-suited sleep-time mattress is a hard job in case of combination sleepers.
 Because they switch between two or more sleeping positions.

 So, finding a perfect mattress for combination sleepers is a very hard job to do.
 However, we will give you a formula though, which will help you end up with a good quality mattress for combination sleeper.
-However, we are proceeding to discuss the mattress requirements of each sleeping positions.
+However, we are proceeding to discuss the mattress requirements of each sleeping position.

 Sleeping Positions and The Mattress Requirements